LBC-LNBio/pyKVFinder/docs/source/_api_reference/hydropathy.rst

   <h4><u>Example</u></h4>

-With the surface points identified with ``pyKVFinder.spatial`` and atomic coordinates and information read with ``pyKVFinder.read_pdb``, we can perform a hydropathy characterization, that maps a target hydrophobicity scale on surface points and calculate the average hydropathy
+With the surface points identified with ``pyKVFinder.spatial`` and atomic coordinates and information read with ``pyKVFinder.read_pdb`` or ``pyKVFinder.read_xyz``, we can perform a hydropathy characterization, that maps a target hydrophobicity scale on surface points and calculate the average hydropathy

 .. code-block:: python

     >>> from pyKVFinder import hydropathy
-    >>> scales, avg_hydropathy = hydropathy(surface, atominfo, xyzr, vertices, sincos)
+    >>> scales, avg_hydropathy = hydropathy(surface, atominfo, xyzr, vertices)
     >>> scales
     array([[[0., 0., 0., ..., 0., 0., 0.],
             [0., 0., 0., ..., 0., 0., 0.],